AllenSikorski/lutron-mqtt-retrofit/README.md

 ## 🧩 Conclusion & Next Steps

-This retrofit gave us full control over our legacy 277V lighting using open-source tools and commodity hardware — no more vendor lock-in.
+This retrofit gave us full control over our legacy 277V lighting using open-source tools and commodity hardware with no more vendor lock-in.
 What started as a locked-down motion sensor is now a smart relay controllable via Zigbee buttons, dashboards, and automation flows.

-Whether you're upgrading a commercial system or just hacking together your own smart building, we hope this gives you a strong foundation to start from.

 💬 **Have questions, suggestions, or improvements?**
 Feel free to fork, open an issue, or reach out!